Skip to main content

 Modular and Prefab Home Construction for Homeowners

 Modular and prefabricated home construction represents a distinct segment of the US residential building sector, governed by a separate but parallel set of codes, inspection regimes, and professional licensing requirements compared to conventional site-built homes.
 The two primary categories — modular and manufactured (HUD-code) homes — are frequently conflated, yet carry fundamentally different regulatory footprints and financing profiles.
 Understanding how these structures are classified, inspected, and permitted is essential for homeowners, developers, and contractors operating in this sector.
-Contractor and builder listings organized by specialty and geography are available through the Home Improvement Listings directory.
+Contractor and builder providers organized by specialty and geography are available through the Home Improvement Providers provider network.

 Definition and scope